 Maintaining your microfiber and cotton sheets is super easy.
 You don't need to worry about washing them in a particular way.
 So, you can say these are safe to be washed in a washing machine and dryers.
 These sheets are tough and last for years.
 The only thing to consider here is microfiber could take some more time than cotton to get rid of the stains.

 Now that you know a bit more about cotton vs. microfiber sheets, you should make a smart choice in picking the right sheets.
-What we can say here is, choose according to your need and weigh the pros and cons of each before you purchase them.
+We can say here that choose according to your need and weigh the pros and cons of each before you purchase them.